Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 - I have more questions!

-Please contact me at pbayer@minderoo.org
+Please contact me at pbayer AT minderoo.org